yonghanjung/RegimeSwitching_GARCH/README.md

 It is written in MATLAB.
 The original matlab code that I refered can be found in "http://www.thomaschuffart.fr/?page_id=12", and it is the same code used by Juri Marcucci, for "Forecasting Stock Market Volatility with Regime-Switching GARCH Models".
+(M. Juri.
+Forecasting stock market volatility with regime-switching garch models.
+Studies in Nonlinear Dynamics & Econometrics, 9(4), 2005)

 As there are many errors in the code (Not runnable) I debugged and modified the code for the case of
 * two regimes